Rules for the Use of Boats at UW FHL

 8. Check the weather forecast before you leave the dock.
 Gale or Small Craft Warnings should be posted in the boat sign-out shed.
 If the warning board is not up but the weather looks questionable, check these websites:

-9. All motorboat excursions that will extend beyond sunset must be cleared in advance with the BSO.
-All boats must display running lights after dusk.
+9. All motorboat excursions that will extend beyond sunset or start before dawn must be cleared in advance with the BSO.
+All boats must display running lights after sunset.
 See the BSO before you take out a motorboat after sunset to discuss your plans, make sure you know how to turn on the running lights, and that the bulbs aren’t burned out.
 This is a Coast Guard rule, and you are personally subject to Coast Guard inspection and fines.
 In addition, FHL requires you to carry your own personal flashlight or headlamp on the motorboats after sunset.

 10. Remember, fishing is restricted in the UW Marine Preserve.
-See Preserve map in the Boathouse and consult Washington State fishing regulations (a license is required).
+See Preserve map in the lifejacket shed and consult Washington State fishing regulations (a license is required).

 Sign-out & reporting problems